erickhiu/eecs376-tutoring/book/intro.md

 ## About Me

-I'm Eric Khiu, a soon-alum of the University of Michigan Class of 2025, majoring in Computer Science, Data Science, and Mathematics.
+I'm Eric Khiu, an alumnus of the University of Michigan Class of 2025, majoring in Computer Science, Data Science, and Mathematics.

 <p align="center">
     <img src="figures/duck-grad-pic.png" alt="Graduation picture" style="width:40%; filter: none;">